-5.5 C

 • Junibacken

-A children’s museum featuring exhibits based on Astrid Lindgren‘s favorite characters, such as Pippi Longstocking, and inspired by her stories.
+The museum is a children’s museum that features exhibits based on Astrid Lindgren’s favorite characters, such as Pippi Longstocking, and inspired by her stories.

 • The Rosendal Palace